|

 in Top Hats, side whiskers, black boots and mufflers arrive in style

-at the Cricket Pavillion.
+at the Cricket Pavilion.

 Photo courtesy of the Suffolk Free